Q. Why should I become a tutor?

 Q. How long does tutoring last and how often will I need to tutor?

 A. Tutoring lasts one hour a week, and we ask all volunteers to commit to a semester at a time (between 15 to 17 weeks).
 Volunteer tutors are expected to tutor one hour every week, providing consistency and encouragement to students.
 We will work with your busy schedule to ensure that you will be able to tutor at the same shelter and the same time every week.
+Please see the descriptions of our Tutoring Positions to decide which volunteer option is best for you.

 Q. How is the tutoring hour structured?

 A. We strive to provide the best learning structure and environment, and our on-site staff facilitates the program.
 The first 5 minutes are dedicated to writing prompts, followed by 45 minutes for homework, and the last 10 minutes are for reading.
 Each student has the opportunity to pick out a book and may keep it when he or she has finished reading it.
+For more information about the tutoring hour and available educational resources, click here.

 Q. What is the student to tutor ratio?